ogallagher/hubble/readme.md

     - [x] client: add resultant game branches to random bubble
     - [x] client: update display(), fix references to searchedGames
-- [x] create admin interface for hubbleojpgapps@gmail.com (replace curate bubble with an edit.(accounts,games) bubble) x accounts
+- [x] create admin interface for hubbleojpgapps@gmail.com (replace curate bubble with an edit.(accounts,games) bubble)
+   - [x] X accounts
         - [x] accounts.replace
             - [x] open a prompt filled in with the current data from accounts.json
-            - [x] on close of prompt, accounts.json file is replaced with the edited version x accounts.curators x branches are usernames and YES/NO. They switch boolean values on select x on second select, edited accounts are send to the server
+            - [x] on close of prompt, accounts.json file is replaced with the edited version
+        - [x] X accounts.curators
+           - [x] X branches are usernames and YES/NO. They switch boolean values on select
+           - [x] X on second select, edited accounts are send to the server
     - [x] games.append (+)
         - [x] add an add branch for every submission from submissions.json
         - [x] append.link = /games_append_new